The subscribers can raise grievances through the following modes:

 (ii) Grievances received through written communication:

 An acknowledgement shall be sent to the complainant within three working days of the receipt of the grievance.
-Acknowledgement shall contain Date of receipt of complaint/grievance, Unique Grievance Number, Expected date for resolution of grievance, Name, Designation and Contact details of Officer, Grievance escalation matrix with contact details and address (includes organizational levels, NPST and Ombudsman) and manner and mode of tracking resolution of grievance/complaint with the Unique Grievance Number.
+Acknowledgement shall contain Date of receipt of complaint/grievance, Unique Grievance Number, Expected date for resolution of grievance, Name, Designation and Contact details of Officer, Grievance escalation matrix with contact details and address and manner and mode of tracking resolution of grievance/complaint with the Unique Grievance Number.
 In case the complaint received does not pertain to the intermediary, the complaint shall be transferred to the concerned intermediary within three working days, under intimation to the complainant.
 In case the complaint pertains to activity of more than one intermediary, then the complaint shall be transferred to each of such intermediary involved, provided however that resolution time shall not exceed 30 days from the date of the receipt of the complaint from the complainant.

 The complaint letter / email should contain the PRAN/ Application number/ other relevant reference number, Complainant’s name, address and contact details, copies of supporting documents, wherever applicable.